nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Locating Events by name: `findEvent`

 Finds Events whose names contain any of the given keywords.
+It is possible for there to be no matches.

 Format: `findEvent KEYWORD [MORE_KEYWORDS]`